The man behind The Grueling Truth - Where Legends Speak

 He was a defensive wizard and a boxing prodigy with a track record for hanging tough in the deep waters.
 On his best night, he is a major problem for any fighter at 147 pounds.

-What is a matter of historical record is that he was the first man to hold world titles in three weight classes—middle, light heavyweight and heavyweight.
-Fitzsimmons is still the only middleweight champion ever to go all the way up and take the world title from the Lineal Heavyweight title.
+A matter of historical record is that he was the first man to hold world titles in three weight classes—middle, light heavyweight, and heavyweight.
+Furthermore, Fitzsimmons is still the only middleweight champion ever to go all the way up and take the world title from the Lineal Heavyweight title.

 I rarely see his name high up on pound-for-pound lists.
 I’m not sure how high I rank him myself—it’s just too hard to know what to do with a fighter who fought in a radically different era and often under an older set of rules.

-But there is no doubt that during the height of his career, he routinely beat the biggest and best opponents in the world, he wa truly a great fighter in his time.
+But there is no doubt that he routinely beat the biggest and best opponents in the world; he was truly a great fighter in his time.

-Langford had the better record, but McVea won his share and many of their bouts were draws.
-This would absolutely suggest that McVea deserves fairly high all-time ranking, but he remains an obscure figure.
+Langford had the better record, but McVea won his share, and many of their bouts were draws.
+This would absolutely suggest that McVea deserves a fairly high all-time ranking, but he remains an obscure figure.

 McCallum never lost until he moved up to middleweight and challenged Sumbu Kalambay for the WBA belt.
-He was never the same dominant force after moving up, but remained one of the elite fighters at that weight into the early 1990s.
+After moving up, he was never the same dominant force but remained one of the elite fighters at that weight into the early 1990s.

 5) Juan Manuel Marquez

 He didn’t get his first title shot for six years.
-After he lost his first attempt against Freddie Norwood, it was four more years before he got another chance.
+Then, after he lost his first attempt against Freddie Norwood, it was four more years before he got another chance.

 That’s two title shots in 10 years for an all-time great, first-ballot Hall of Famer.

-Although he never managed to win a belt, Bivins did record victories over a laundry list of former and future word champions, such as Archie Moore, Ezzard Charles and Joey Maxim.
-He went the distance with Joe Louis and lost to Jersey Joe Walcott via split decision.
+Although he never managed to win a belt, Bivins did record victories over a laundry list of former and future world champions, such as Archie Moore, Ezzard Charles, and Joey Maxim.
+However, he went the distance with Joe Louis and lost to Jersey Joe Walcott via split decision.

 You could argue that most of Bivins’ contemporaries who rank ahead of him deserve it.
-But I consider him a classic example of a guy who was much better than anybody can really appreciate from across the decades.
+But I consider him a classic example of a much better guy than anybody can really appreciate from across the decades.

 83(50)-12-2, never had the opportunity to fight for a world title.

-In my opinion, he is one of the most underrated boxer of them all, and quite likely the most talented boxer to never win a world title.
+In my opinion, he is one of the most underrated boxers of them all and quite likely the most talented boxer to never win a world title.

-I rated him ahead of Burley , because I just think less people have heard of him.
-He fought fellow underrated contemporary Charley Burley multiple times splitting the series and he also owned a win over the legendary Archie Moore.
+I rated him ahead of Burley because I just think fewer people have heard of him.
+He fought fellow underrated contemporary Charley Burley multiple times, splitting the series, and he also owned a win over the legendary Archie Moore.